ninabarzh/broomstick/content/posts/digital-currencies.md

 But let us not be naïve.
 CBDCs make it possible to track every transaction in real time.
 Governments can trace who gave money to what, when, and why.
 That kind of power is tempting, and once installed, rarely scaled back.

 And then there is programmable money.
-It is not science fiction—it is in the design docs.
+It is not science fiction, it is in the design docs.
 Money that expires.
 Money that only works in certain shops.
 Money that shuts off if your carbon footprint’s too high.
 Sounds like dystopia?
 That is because it is.
 When your money starts making decisions for you, we have passed the point of financial autonomy and entered the era of algorithmic paternalism.